Primary page content

-11.2 Conduct by which a student attempts to gain an unfair advantage in an academic assessment shall be dealt with separately under the Assessment Regulations, and student disciplinary offences in student accommodation are usually dealt with in the Student Accommodation Regulations.
+Conduct by which a student attempts to gain an unfair advantage in an academic assessment shall be dealt with separately under the Academic Misconduct Policy and Procedures (PDF), and student disciplinary offences in student accommodation are usually dealt with in the Student Accommodation Regulations.

-11.4 The College has the power to take action in relation to any student who is found to have acted in breach of this Regulation, up to and including termination of registration.
+The College has the power under this Regulation to take action in relation to any student who is found to have acted in contravention of this Regulation, up to and including termination of registration.

-11.5 The College has the power to take precautionary action, including suspension or exclusion, in relation to any student who is alleged to have breached this Regulation.
+The College has the power under this Regulation to take precautionary action, including suspension or exclusion, in relation to any student who is alleged to have acted in contravention of this Regulation.

 Conduct that may be subject to criminal investigation